17th Ave · French · Restaurants · Seafood

 MRP ordered the Tonkatsu Ramen ($18) and the Steamed Buns ($10).
 I asked our server if she favoured the Tuna Poke ($16) over the Veggie Roll ($13), as I was unsure what to order.
 MRP encouraged me to get both, which solved my dilemma.

 MRP said he always orders the buns whenever he comes to Goro + Gun.
-These little buns overflow with deliciousness.
+These little baos overflow with deliciousness.
 The warm bun was soft and squishy, soaking up the juicy braised pork filling.
 My tastebuds danced from the sweet, sour and savoury notes of the BBQ mayonnaise and chilled pickled root vegetables.
-The steamed buns are worth ordering again.
+The steamed baos are worth ordering again.

 The flavour combination of Goro + Gun’s poke is better than fast food joints, such as Banzai and Po-ke.
 What I loved about this dish was the delicate sheet of paper-like rice cracker that tasted like a freshly fried shrimp chip.
 Along with chunks of ahi tuna, the poke came with crunchy fried onion bits, pea shoots, cucumber, creamy cubes of avocado and chewy pieces of seaweed.
 The sauce was zingy and bright.
 I would order this again.